 For tourists, the most relevant is the route – Bintan island-Singapore.
 The fact is that to fly to Singapore from Indonesia is quite expensive.
 But you can significantly reduce the cost of route from Indonesia to Singapore, Bintan using as a staging post.
 Tickets for the Indonesia are much cheaper than to Singapore, and, having reached Bintana by plane from anywhere in the country, can be relatively inexpensive to get into Singapore by water.
 This route will take longer, but is cheaper.

 To get on the bus to Singapore from all major cities of Malaysia.
-And it is one of the cheapest ways to get into Singapore (only cheaper).
+And it is one of the cheapest ways to get to Singapore (cheaper than train).
 There are many bus operators, each of which sets its own schedule and rates.

-The total bus stations in Singapore, each company arrives and departs from the station.
+The total bus stations in Singapore, and each company arrives and departs from the station.

 Average prices for the buses: